Big Dan (film)

-Big Dan is a 1923 American drama film directed by William A. Wellman and written by Frederic Hatton and Fanny Hatton.
+Big Dan is a 1923 United StatesAmerican silent drama film directed by William A. Wellman and written by Frederic Hatton and Fanny Hatton.
 The film stars Buck Jones, Marian Nixon, Ben Hendricks Jr., Trilby Clark, Jacqueline Gadsden, and Charles Coleman.
 The film was released on October 14, 1923, by Fox Film Corporation.

 Preservation

-A complete print of Big Dan is held in the UCLA Film and Television Archive.
+A complete print of Big Dan is held in the UCLA Film & Television Archive.